st235/HSE.DeepLearning/README.md

 deep-sort run ./data/sequences -e F1 Precision Recall -d yolov5n --n_init 0
 ```

-A lot of people were not recognized correctly.
+A lot of people have not been recognized.

 ![YoloV5 Nano](./resources/detection_score_yolov5n.png)

-FPS score has also dropped dramatically across the whole dataset (almost twice).
+FPS score also dropped dramatically across the whole dataset (almost twice).
 Though, please, approach this and
-any further notices about FPS drops with a reasonable pragmatism: **the local setup which is used for this project
+any further notes about FPS drops with a reasonable pragmatism: **the local setup which is used for this project
 is CPU-bounded as does not support CUDA**.
+Only side-by-side comparison is performed locally, the final scores
+are measured on _Google Colab_ to utilise GPU.

 **Final scores**